 The female reproductive organs include several key structures, such as the ovaries, uterus, vagina, and vulva.
-These organs are involved in fertility, conception, pregnancy, and childbirth.
+The functions of these organs are involved in fertility, conception, pregnancy, and childbirth.

 In this article, we will look at the anatomy of the female reproductive organs in detail, including what they do and how they work.

 Sex and gender exist on spectrums.
 This article will use the terms “male,” “female,” or both to refer to sex assigned at birth.
 Click here to learn more.

 The female reproductive system is a group of organs that work together to enable reproduction, pregnancy, and childbirth.
 It also produces female sex hormones, including estrogen and progesterone.

 The system consists of organs and tissues inside the body and some that are visible outside the body.
 The internal organs include:

 Another organ, the clitoris, extends both inside and outside the body.
 The external area surrounding the vagina is the vulva.

 Not everyone who is assigned female at birth has all of these organs.
 Sometimes, people are born without some parts or with a mixture of female and male characteristics.
 This is known as intersex.